 Discover a fabulous, easy method to make gorgeous stained glass quilts.
 Years of experience experimenting with many different techniques and a little trial and has led Joni to discover the technique that works the best!
 See how to use raw edge fusible applique to create scenes from nature and other stained glass style images.
 Joni Newman walks you through the making of a stained glass quilt and shares lots of tips and lavish samples.
 Participants will need to pre – purchase a pattern and complete tracing prior to the class.

 Improv Design with Jen Houlden

 This sounds like a lot of fun and gets those creative juices flowing.
 Spend the day learning design concepts related to composition and colour.

-Start with a bag of supplies and each hour receive a set of instructions – 5 sets in all to complete a small art project.
+Start with a bag of supplies and each hour receive a set of instructions 5 sets in all to complete a small art project.
 See how many different techniques can be incorporated into the piece using all kinds of media.
-You can use a mix of fabrics, (silks, upholstery, etc, add embellishments and use different threads in your design.
-Jen’s supply list will give you lots of ideas.
+You can use a mix of fabrics, (silks, upholstery, etc, add embellishments and use different threads in your design.A kit fee will apply to this class.For all levels of quilters.

 Hand Quilting with Carmen Portelli

 Saturday Dec 3, 2016.– 9:30AM -3:30PM

 This is for those who would like to perfect (or learn) hand quilting skill.
 The look of hand quilting brings to mind the charm of old quilts as well as the intricacies of beautiful patterning in modern design.Hand quilting is also a great way to relax and sooth the brain while the hands are busy.